SamaviFarnush/Prelim-1/Readme.txt

 	Set Julia working directory as the one containing the files.
 	In the julia console, run
 			include("solve.jl")
 	The code will generate a plot of protein level  vs inducer concentration on semi-log scale.
+Plots for a=n=1 and a=n=2 are also 		attached in "Q3.pdf" and "Q3a.pdf".
 	The code will generate a “flux.csv” file with optimized fluxes with varying levels of inducer.